 Special Care for Special Guests

 One of the keys to a successful event is inclusivity.
 It is our responsibility as event planners to ensure that our client and guests feel welcome and comfortable at all times.
-With every party you organize, be sure to offer guest accommodations for people with special needs.
+With every event you organize, be sure to offer guest accommodations for people with special needs.
 Consider the following impairments/requirements when planning each occasion:

 Provide headphones or devices that are customized for the hearing impaired.
 You may also hire a sign language expert to assist you with this.
 They add a touch of class to an event without drawing attention to people who are deaf.
 Keep in mind that they, too, want to hear what's going on!